 As I said, I went to Phoenix for chicory on advice of a deaf man, and found my request misunderstood, for I found instead chicanery — this is not an additive I would ever put in my coffee.
 However, in one respect of the many warnings given me, it is the shiftiness of Phoenicians to which I must speak.
 In this they have been maligned.
 It is their yards — front and back — and side yards, too, sometimes — which cannot be trusted.
 Phoenicians have built themselves harmonious, solid domiciles, but on shifty property.
 In a good wind, vast acreages of prime real estate rise up, and with nary a look down whoosh their way to Florence.
 I understand the new State Penitentiary there has had to add another story as the ground floor has become a basement.
-I have also heard it reported, but do not believe it to be true, that in Florence funerals are cheaper than elsewhere; they dig no holes in their cemeteries — the deceased are simply laid out on the ground in an appropriate funereal state, while the bereaved have but a little wait before Phoenix buries them.

 You are probably asking yourselves when will I get around to saying more about Christmas?
 I had a nephew, long beyond the age of a child, who thought of me as a surrogate Santa Claus.
 In an unlearned hand (he was from that side of the family), he wrote me a Christmas request.
 It was an unusual request, but with some effort I managed to meet it.
 When we met sometime later, he approached me angrily and demanded how I could use him and the United States Post Office in such a repulsive, unforgivable manner.
 I told him calmly that I had generously acceded to his request and did not understand his unkindly attitude.
 Was the quantity wrong?
 It turns out I misread his irregular hand; he had written me for a red hat, not a dead cat.
-I no longer take written requests.

 M.T. (deceased)